Privacy

 We may collect personal information from or about you if you are in a jurisdiction other than the U.S. in connection with your use of KPMG services.
 Similarly, if you are in the U.S., we may transfer outside of the U.S. the information we collect from or about you.
 Regardless of where you are, we may transfer certain personal information across geographical borders to KPMG International, other member firms affiliated with KPMG International or to various third-party providers working on our behalf, or we may receive personal information in the U.S. or elsewhere transferred from KPMG International, another member Firm affiliated with KPMG International, or an unaffiliated third party.
 KPMG may also store personal information in a jurisdiction other than where you are based, and such jurisdiction may not provide the same level of protection for your personal information as your home country.
 By providing your personal information to KPMG, you understand that your personal information may be collected, transferred and/or stored in a jurisdiction other than your home country.
 Each KPMG Member Firm affiliated with KPMG International is required to safeguard personal information in accordance with its contractual obligations and data protection legislation applicable to its provision of services.
 Your personal information will only be transferred if appropriate or suitable safeguards are in place.

-If you have submitted personal information to us, you may have the right to request, under applicable law, that we provide you with reasonable access to your personal information, update or correct any inaccuracies in your personal information, delete your personal information, opt out of any sale or share of your personal information, and, in any such event, we will undertake reasonable and practical efforts to comply with your request, so long as our doing so would be consistent with applicable law, our contractual requirements, our record retention policies, and/or the professional standards applicable to us.
+If you have submitted personal information to us, you may have the right to request, under applicable law, that we provide you with reasonable access to your personal information, update or correct any inaccuracies in your personal information, delete your personal information, and, in any such event, we will undertake reasonable and practical efforts to comply with your request, so long as our doing so would be consistent with applicable law, our contractual requirements, our record retention policies, and/or the professional standards applicable to us.

 To make a Data Privacy Request, please contact us by:

-We have security policies and procedures in place to help protect personal information from unauthorized loss, misuse, alteration or destruction, and require our third-party providers to similarly safeguard personal information.
+We have data security policies and procedures that help protect personal information from loss, misuse, alteration, destruction, and unauthorized access, disclosure, transfer, use, or modification, and we require our service providers and other third-party providers to similarly safeguard personal information.
 Despite those efforts, security cannot be guaranteed against all threats.
-We seek to limit access to your personal information to those who have a need to know and require those individuals to maintain the confidentiality of such information.
+We seek to limit access to your personal information to those who have a need to know, and we require those individuals to maintain the confidentiality of such information.

 Our collection practices, including personal information collected during the preceding 12 months, are identified in Section 1.